What is an MCL Tear?

 The most common knee ligament injury is an injury to the medial aspect of the knee.
 There are three main anatomic structures on the medial side of the knee, with the medial collateral ligament (MCL) being the largest and strongest.
 A large number of isolated MCL medial knee injuries are due to sporting events.
 They can be either a contact or non-contact stress to the outside of their knee, which in turn stretches or tears the medial knee structures on the inside of the knee.

-Dr. LaPrade will operate on patients who exhibit a grade III tear or higher.
+Dr. LaPrade will perform a MCL reconstruction on patients who exhibit a grade III tear.
 In addition, it is well recognized having any “looseness” of the medial knee structures can cause an ACL graft to fail.
 Thus, when there is a combined medial knee injury and ACL injury, it is important to make sure the MCL injury heals completely prior to the ACL reconstruction or it should be concurrently repaired or reconstructed.

 In the case of very severe combined knee ligament injuries, especially with a PCL tear, a concurrent medial knee injury should undergo a repair, augmentation repair, or a complete medial knee reconstruction (MCL reconstruction surgery).

 Dr. LaPrade has performed extensive anatomic, biomechanical, diagnostic and other related studies to better understand medial knee injuries and structures.
-Through this work, he has been able to develop an anatomic medial knee reconstruction procedure which has been performed in patients and is currently undergoing clinical outcome studies.
+Through this work, he has been able to develop an anatomic medial knee reconstruction procedure that has been performed in patients and is currently undergoing clinical outcome studies.